Mehrshad3/MiniGit/README.md

 - GitHub
     - Having a repository (ماشااللّه)
     - Having a README containing student name and ID
+- init
+    - init
+    - Error when running again
+    - Error in child directories

 ## Author
 This is the project of Fundamentals of Programming course in Sharif University of Technology